Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 #KIDOZ Feed

-Kidoz `FeedView` is a view that opened on full screen.
+Kidoz `FeedView` is a view that is opened full screen.

 ###Calling FeedView Programmatically

-Refer to the next section for a better look on `FeedView` and how you can call it without using a button from within your own code.
+Refer to the next section for a better look at `FeedView` and how you can call it without using a button from within your own code.
  - Inside your `Activity` or `Fragment` create an instance of `FeedView` by adding the following lines:

 ```java